bsidestlv/bsidestlv.com/content/register/_index.md

 [Check out our agenda - more talks to be confirmed soon!]({{<ref "/agenda" >}})

 ## The use of ID is required for our vendor payment backend, it is collected and handled by our payment provider and we do not keep/store this data.
-This is used by our vendor for fraud prevention and is a regulatory requirement.
+This is used by our vendor for fraud prevention and is a regulatory requirement

 # We do not validate, verify or check ID and\or ID numbers provided at the registration in the conference entrance